csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 ### Cent

-One semitone in the equal-tempered tuning system can be divided in 100 Cent.
+One semitone in the equal-tempered tuning system can be divided into 100 Cent.
 It is a common way to denote small or "microtonal" deviations.
 It can be used in Csound's MIDI notation as fractional part.
 MIDI note number 69.5 is a quarter tone (50 Cent) above A4; 68.75 is an eight tone (25 Cent) below A4.
 In the *pch* notation we would write 8.095 for the first and 8.0875 for the second pitch.

 All musical intervals can be described as ratios or multipliers.
 The ratio for the perfect fifth is 3:2 as ratio or 1.5 as multiplier.
 Also one Cent is a multiplier.
 As one octave consists of 12 semitones, and each semitone consists of 100 Cent, one octave consists of 1200 Cent.
 So one Cent, described as multiplier, is 2^1/1200^ (1.000577...), and 50 Cent is 2^50/1200^ (1.0293022...).
 To return this multiplier, Csound offers the [cent](https://csound.com/docs/manual/cent.html) converter.
 So `cent(50)` returns the number by which we must multiply a certain frequency to get a quarter tone higher, and `cent(-25)` returns the multiplier for calculating an eighth tone lower.